jmoses0131/gitWithRStudio/README.md

 # gitWithRStudio
-this is a test of git with rstudio. i'm learning how to deal with this :)
+this is a test setup of git with rstudio. i'm learning how to deal with this :)